situmtech/react-native-wayfinding/README.md

 ```

+### Using Tabs or StackViews

+Until a better solution is found, it is necessary to use the `iOSMapViewIndex` parameter when using tabs or StackViews.
+The parameter value should indicate the position of the map within the total number of tabs or within the stack.
+This approach will ensure proper functionality and consistency throughout the application.

 ## API

 This plugin is just a (partial) wrapper over our native Android / iOS Situm WYF module.
 Therefore, you should take a look at [it's documentation](https://situm.com/docs/situm-wyf-introduction-requirements-code-examples-and-more) to have an understanding of how it works and the configurations that can be applied.
 You will also benefit from taking a look at our SDKs documentation, which Situm WYF uses heavily.
 Specifically, concepts about [positioning](https://situm.com/docs/mobile-sdks-positioning), [cartography](https://situm.com/docs/sdk-cartography), [routes](https://situm.com/docs/sdk-routes), [navigation](https://situm.com/docs/sdk-navigation) and [remote configuration](https://situm.com/docs/sdk-remote-configuration).